-- Propositional logic (PL) is declarative and assumes the world contains facts, so it guides us on how to represent information in a logical form and draw conclusions. - We can only represent information as either true or false in propositional logic. - Expressive power of Propositional logic is very limited and lacks to describe an environment with many objects - If you want to represent complicated sentences or natural language statements, PL is not sufficient. - Examples: PL is not enough to represent the sentences below, so we require powerful logic (such as FOL). - 1.I love mankind.
-It's the people I can't stand! - 2.1 like to eat mangos.
+- We can only represent information as either true or false in propositional logic. - Expressive power of Propositional logic is very limited and lacks to describe an environment with many objects - If you want to represent complicated sentences or natural language statements, PL is not sufficient. - Examples: PL is not enough to represent the sentences below, so we require powerful logic (such as FOL). - 1.I love mankind.
+It's the people I can't stand! - 2.I like to eat mangos.